-All theatre majors follow a thirty-six hour core curriculum spread over their four-year course of study that provides a well-rounded education of and respect for the ensemble nature and totality of theatre art.
+All theatre majors follow a thirty-six hour curriculum spread over their four-year course of study that provides a well-rounded education of and respect for the ensemble nature and totality of theatre art.
 Other elective courses allow a major to create an emphasis in a specific area of the discipline.
-Students actively apply their classroom education by participating in the College's main stage theatre productions, student-generated productions in the studio theatre, the dance-theatre showcases, and through scenic, lighting, costume, and box office student employment opportunities.
-Majors are also encouraged to study in other disciplines in the School of Communication and the Arts, as well as in the English Program.
+Students actively apply their classroom education by participating in the College's main stage theatre productions, student-generated productions in the studio theatre, dance showcases, and through scenic, lighting, costume, and box office student employment opportunities.
+Majors are also encouraged to study in other disciplines in the School of Communication and the Arts.
 Students regularly interview, audition for, and find work in professional summer theatres.